Examining the Big Career Problem Part 2: New York or Hong Kong? Does It Even Matter?

 Notorious B.I.G. said it best: Either you’re slinging crack rock, or you got a wicked jump shot.’
 Nobody wants to work for it anymore.
 There’s no honor in taking the after school job at Mickey D’s.
 Honor’s in the dollar, kid.
 So I went the white boy way of slinging crack rock.
 I became a stock broker.

-[Fast-forward to the 2011 version] “… so I went the Asian kid’s way of becoming a stock broker.
+[Fast-forward to 2011] “… so I went the Asian kid’s way of becoming a stock broker.
 I became an investment banker.”

 Part III – Is this a problem and, if so, is there a solution?

 Trends are difficult to resist.
-It’s how they ended up becoming trends in the first place.
+It’s how they became trends in the first place.
 You use an iPhone?
 Own a pair of boat shoes?
 Ever noticed how many Macs users are on college campuses?
 We follow trends.
-Because trends exist to appeal, because most people want to be liked, and because there is very little justification for not following trends.
+Because trends exist to appeal, because most people want to be liked, and because there is usually very little justification for not following trends.

 When I spoke at the GCC-Carnegie Conference in June, Chenggang Rui, CCTV’s star anchor who goes around interviewing prominent businessmen and politicians, wrapped up his keynote address with a serious concern over the world’s (and China’s) talent pools.
 “If the guys working for Wall Street are more well-rounded and always had better grades in college than the guys working for the government, then how can the regulators ever outsmart the regulated?”
 He asked the audience.
 This talent dynamics is a losing proposition for the government and can only result in more problems in financial regulation down the line.

-While Rui’s concern may be an over-simplification of the US political system, his concern is right in that too many people want to work in finance… especially in China.
+While Rui’s concern may be an over-simplification of the US political system and Wall Street, his concern is right in that too many people want to work in finance… especially in China.

 In China, everybody and his grandma wants to major in finance and work in an investment bank.
 I’ve seen people with Masters, JD’s, and even PhD’s in fields completely unrelated to finance/economics dishing out resumes to banks and consulting firms.

-Sadly, we should probably acknowledge to ourselves that our generation will be a generation of financial professionals – at least among the ethnic Chinese.
+Sadly, we should probably acknowledge to ourselves that our best educated people will be a generation of financial professionals – at least among the ethnic Chinese.

 So we’ve identified the problem, but very few solutions – encouraging students to participate in government, non-profit, education, and business sectors outside of finance/consulting?
 But what’s the best way to “encourage”?
 Run a calculation on the expenses associated with college education (especially at the top schools) and you’ll find justification for why everyone wants to make more rather than less.
-Teach less about finance and teach more about happiness?
-Maybe, but it needs to become mainstream to make a real impact (e.g. One day becoming part of the CORE).
+How about teach less about finance and teach more about happiness?
+Maybe, but it needs to become mainstream to make a real impact (e.g. One day becoming part of the CORE curriculum at Columbia).
+During my time at Columbia, a new major called “Financial Economics” emerged, and a new minor in “Business Management” is on its way to become one of the most popular selections.
+Corporate Finance and Accounting and Finance expanded into two sections due to popular demand, and the neighboring Barnard College also began to offer more courses in economics.

-But here’s the good news: most people stay in finance or consulting for only a few years before moving onto something else.
-So perhaps the solution isn’t at the student level but rather, at the white-collar working level, capturing those career-changers and guide them to making more social impact.
+There is a bright side to this: most people stay in finance or consulting for only a few years before moving onto something else.
+So perhaps there is an alternative solution, not at the undergraduate level, but at the white-collar working level, capturing those career-changers and guide them to making real impact.
 Perhaps there can be organizations that group ex-bankers and ex-consultants together to create businesses, to consult non-profits, and to sit in workshops to discuss how to find the meaning of life through exploration and self-actualization.

-I took one last look at my comfy bed, my wooden floor, my coffee table, and my picture windows.
+I took one last look at my comfy bed, wooden floor, coffee table, and picture windows.
 Two suitcases, one briefcase, ticket in hand booked from Beijing to Hong Kong.

 Ready?